 - Take appropriate steps to protect a client’s notes from unauthorized access, as well as destruction or damage.
 Applying this guideline means being particularly cautious about the digital medium they are stored on, as well as any password protections they might require.

-- Stay up to date with HIPAA and other PHI laws.
+- Stay up to date with HIPAA, PHI, and other mental health confidentiality laws.
 This means knowing how long to store psychotherapy documents and how to dispose of electronic therapy notes.

 - Be aware of how their EHR or practice management software stores therapy notes.

 Staying HIPAA-compliant in the increasingly digital world of mental healthcare can sound overwhelming.
-Fortunately, many of these guidelines are easy to adhere to with best practice and the right clinical software:
+Fortunately, many of these guidelines are easy to adhere to with best practices and the right clinical software:

 With HIPAA-compliant psychotherapy software like Quenza (pictured), many of the technological aspects of privacy and security are taken care of automatically.

-3 Apps To Help You In The Process
+3 Apps To Help You Write Psychotherapy Notes

 Behavioral health software is specially designed to help blended care practitioners, so many private practice systems are built with HIPAA-compliance in mind.